 Who is the most reliable energy supplier?

-There are a couple of ways to scope out the best energy suppliers in terms of which are working the hardest to keep their customers happy once they’ve signed up.
+While, "the best" is always a bit of a personal preference in the end, there are a couple of ways to scope out the good energy suppliers - in terms of which are working the hardest to keep their customers happy once they’ve signed up.

 Ofgem compiles data every year pertaining to complaints and complaints resolution, which is an important factor to consider.
 Consumer review sites are also an important source of information, offering a window into what past and present customers of a supplier think of its service.